wallstop/DxMessaging/README.md

 4. Resolve the latest `DxMessaging`

 # Dependencies
-This project has a dependency on my [`Unity Helpers`](https://github.com/wallstop/unity-helpers) project, which contains the System.Runtime.CompilerServices.Unsafe.dll, which is used for some speed hacks in DxMessaging directly.
+This project has a dependency on my [`Unity Helpers`](https://github.com/wallstop/unity-helpers) project, which contains the `System.Runtime.CompilerServices.Unsafe.dll`, which is used for some speed hacks in DxMessaging directly.
 Unity Helpers bundles a few (small) dependencies, including protobuf.
-If you don't want these dependencies, or if they conflict in some way, you can either include a copy of the System.Runtime.CompilerServices.Unsafe.dll yourself without relying on UnityHelpers, or manually download and include the Unity Helpers project and delete anything that conflicts with your project.
+If you don't want these dependencies, or if they conflict in some way, you can either include a copy of the `System.Runtime.CompilerServices.Unsafe.dll` yourself without relying on UnityHelpers, or manually download and include the Unity Helpers project and delete anything that conflicts with your project.
+Or, manually download this project without UnityHelpers.
+The choice is yours.

 # Benchmarks
-DxMessaging is currently a bit slower (2-4x) than Unity's built in messaging solution (when running in Unity).
+DxMessaging is currently a bit slower (2-3x) than Unity's built in messaging solution (when running in Unity).
 [Source](./Tests/Runtime/Benchmarks/PerformanceTests.cs).
 | Message Tech | Operations / Second |
 | ------------ | ------------------- |
 | Unity | 1,908,539 |